nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-05-inheritance.md

 * Use object inheritance with a object of world item and derived objects for plant and animal world items
 * Create a world item prototyped object
+	* Add the following methods
-	* This object should have an act method that is overridden in the derived objects
+		* act() - will be overridden in the derived objects
 	* This object should contain any of the general data for all world item type objects i.e. location data
 	* This object should have any general methods that might be used by derived objects
 * Create a plant world item prototyped object that derives from world item